Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 ### 1.4 Cut the clutter

-The secret of good writing is to strip every sentence to its cleanest components.
+> The secret of good writing is to strip every sentence to its cleanest components.
 Every word that serves no function, every long word that could be a short word, every adverb that carries the same meaning that's already in the verb, every passive construction that leaves the reader unsure of who is doing what - these are thousand and one adulterants that weaken the strength of a sentence.
-And they usually occur in proportion to the education and rank. by William Zinsser, On Writing Well.
+And they usually occur in proportion to the education and rank.
+William Zinsser, On Writing Well.

 + Be vigilant and ruthless